Lasting Power of Attorney Disagreements

 Power of Attorney Disputes we can help with include:

-- Disputes between attorneys – There may be a breakdown between the attorneys, such that they cannot be expected to make collective decisions for the incapacitated person.
+- Disputes between attorneys – There may be a breakdown between the attorneys, so they cannot be expected to make collective decisions for the incapacitated person.

 - Financial abuse – Where it is suspected an attorney has misappropriated the individual’s money or dealing with assets inappropriately or the court can be asked to intervene.

 - Challenges to a deputyship order – A deputy must act in the best interests of the individual who lacks capacity.
-If they don’t, the Court of Protection can be asked to revoke the order and appoint a different deputy.
+The Court of Protection can be asked to revoke the order and appoint a different deputy if they don’t.
 There can also be challenges to deputyship applications and who is being suggested to act as deputy.

 - Challenges around capacity – Disagreement may arise where it is disputed that the individual actually lacks capacity.
 In these cases, the Court of Protection may request a jointly appointed expert to assess capacity before making its decision.